Phasis

 Production: Thierry Fournier & Pandore Production, with support from Ensad Nancy, Région Lorraine, Chartreuse-CNES, Dicréam, Le Fresnoy studio National des Arts Contemporains.

-A generative program endlessly edits stock videos about science: laboratories, researchers, etc. Their slick and interchangeable, technicist and deceptively inclusive aesthetic could apply equally well to corporations or startups.
-These images, stripped of reality and of any conflict, convey an ideology of progress, efficiency and performance.
-On these videos, the film superimposes sentences that question them.
+A generative programme endlessly loops stock videos evoking science: laboratories, researchers, etc. Their smooth, interchangeable, technicist and falsely inclusive aesthetic could just as easily apply to companies or start-ups.
+These images, stripped of reality and any conflict, convey an ideology of progress, efficiency and performance.
+The film superimposes sentences that question these videos.
+What is the impact of these images?
+How do they contribute to a collective imagination of science and society’s expectations?

 The Unknown